vinceskahan/v5wiki/crt.md

 _filename_ - The full path of the file.
 Default is `/var/tmp/realtime.txt`

 _date_separator_ - The character for separating day, month, and year.
 Default is `/`

+_none_ - The string to use when there is no value.
+Default is `NULL`

+_unit_system_ - The unit system to use in realtime.txt.
+Options include `US`, `METRIC`, and `METRICWX`.
+Default is to use the unit system of the weewx database.

+_wind_units_ - The units to use for wind-related data in realtime.txt.
+Options include `meter_per_second`, `mile_per_hour`, `km_per_hour`, and `knot`.
+Default is to use the units defined in the unit system.

+_temperature_units_ - The units to use for temperature data in realtime.txt.
+Options include `degree_C` and `degree_F`.
+Default is to use the units defined in the unit system.

+_pressure_units_ - The units to use for pressure data in realtime.txt.
+Options include `hPa`, `mbar`, and `inHg`.
+Default is to use the units defined in the unit system.

+_cloudbase_units_ - The units to use for cloud base in realtime.txt.
+Options include `foot` and `meter`.
+Default is to use the units for altitude in the unit system.